lopespm/lopespm.github.com/source/_posts/2016-10-05-deep-reinforcement-learning-racing-game.markdown

 In the above grid, there are 9 actionable states, 2 terminal states and 4 possible actions (left, right, up, down), resulting in 36 (9 actionable states x 4 possible actions) Q-values.

-This project aims to train an agent to play Out Run via its game screens, so for the sake of argument, consider that each game screen is transformed into a 80x80 grayscale image (each pixel value ranging from 0 to 255), and that each transformed image represents a state.
+This project aims to train an agent to play Out Run via its game screens, so for the sake of argument, let´s consider that each game screen is transformed into a 80x80 greyscale image (each pixel value ranging from 0 to 255), and that each transformed image represents a state.
 6400 pixels (80x80) and 256 possible values per pixel translate to 256<sup>6400</sup> possible states.
 This value alone is a good indicator of how inflated the number of possible Q-values will be.

 Multiplying [9 possible actions](https://github.com/lopespm/agent-trainer/blob/master/agent/game/action.py) by 256<sup>6400</sup> possible states results in 256<sup>6400</sup> x 9 possible Q-values.
 If we use multiple and/or colored images for state representation, then this value will be even higher.
 Quite unwieldy if we want to store these values in a table or similar structure.